biocommons/anyvar/README.md

 AnyVar optionally supports several storage types.
 For general information about AnyVar's SQL storage options, see [the SQL Storage documentation](docss/sql.md).
 See below for more specific details on the various storage implementation options.

 It is also possible to run AnyVar with no database.
 This is primarily useful for bulk annotations, such as annotating a VCF, where there is no real need to reuse previously computed VRS IDs.
-To run AnyVar with no database, set the `ANYVAR_STORAGE_URI` environment variable to `null` in your `.env` file.
+To run AnyVar with no database, set the `ANYVAR_STORAGE_URI` environment variable to an empty string (`""`) in your `.env` file.

 #### PostgreSQL (Optional)